w3f/research/docs/polkadot/Token Economics.md

 ### Adjustment of fees over time

 The demand for transactions is typically quite irregular on blockchains.
 On one hand, there are peaks of activity at the scale of hours within a day or days within a month.
 On the other hand, there are long term tendencies.
 We need a mechanism that automatically updates the transaction fees over time taking these factors into consideration.
 By the law of supply and demand, raising the fee should decrease the demand, and vice-versa.

 To deal with peaks of activity, we face the dilemma of hiking up transaction fees rapidly or having long transaction inclusion times - both undesirable effects.
 We propose two mechanisms.
 The first one adjusts the price very quickly, at the same pace as the peaks and valleys of activity.
 The second one adjusts slowly, at the pace of long term tendencies, and uses tipping to deal with long queues at peak hours.
+We propose to use the slow adjusting mechanism with tips, but provide details of both mechanisms for completeness.

 #### 1. Fast adjusting mechanism